©2007 Serge Devidts

 The Anode for each Nixie tube is also separately driven via fifteen individual drivers, whose control signals are again derived from a multiplexed data buss.
 The ten Decimal Point lamps are directly switched from the last wafer of the front panel decimal point selection switch via a short cable loom and interconnecting 13pin plug and socket.
 The other three wafers of the decimal point selection switch encode eight signal lines for the main calculator control logic.

-Board 1 - Core store, read amplifiers and digit drives 2-4 - circuit
+Board 1 - Core store, read amplifiers and digit drives 2-4 - circuit - logic

 Board 1 contains the four read amplifiers HV1, 2, 4 and 8, wired directly to the read wire connections in each plane, they convert the EMF signal seen on a plane's read wire from the resulting polarity reversal of a core during a read operation.
 Two core memory drivers are also on this board, BL2 and BL4, which perform the "blocking" or inhibit functions for core planes 2 and 4 used for bits 2 and 4 of of each BCD (1248) word in memory.